 - To add more flavour, try cooking your rice in chicken broth or vegetable broth.

 - We prefer to not leave on natural release pressure for longer than 2-3 minutes as the rice continues to cook and although it won’t have any more liquid to soak in, it might get a little softer than you like.
+If you’re cooking a large batch of white rice, then you might be okay leaving it to naturally release some pressure for 5-10 minutes.

 - Try our yellow rice with peas and corn or one of these amazing Instant Pot rice dishes.